Epoch has some really unique designs going into the fit of the glove.

 For me, a 13″ has a bit of room, so the Epoch glove fit perfectly on my hand.
 However, compared to most other gloves, they do tend to run a bit smaller.

-And right now, the Epoch Integra Goalie glove only comes in the 13 inch size.
+And right now, the Epoch Integra Goalie glove only comes in the 13-inch size.

 Also, the thumb mobility has to be easily one of the most flexible in a goalie glove on the market.
+But thumb mobility also means poor protection as we’ll discuss in the next section.

 Epoch Integra: Protection